 School is back in session!
-As you were preparing for the first day of school, I am sure you had an entire list of things to do and buy before you sent your little back.
-Some of those items may have included school physicals, dental exams, back to school shopping, activity sign-up and more.
+As you were preparing for the first day of school, I am sure you had an entire list of things to do and buy before you sent your little one back.
+Some of those items may have included school physicals, dental exams, back-to-school shopping, activity sign-up, and more.
 What about eye exams?

 When I was younger (we do not need to give years) I remember doing a simple eye check at my pediatrician’s office but never going in for an extensive children’s eye exam.
 While exams with your pediatrician or family doctor are okay, only optometrists and ophthalmologists have the advanced training and tools to perform and diagnose during an eye exam.
 The first time I went to an official eye doctor was in my tween years when I needed glasses.